 That's for later.
 For now—if Grand Slam has act structure, it's a two-act structure with prologue and epilogue, so let us simply say the first hour, and it is in fact slightly longer than that—what we're concerned with are the logistics of setting up shop on a houseboat in Rio, and more concerned still with Jean-Paul's abject failure to make time with the key lady, and the fact is that Grand Slam is a little too loose for its own good at the outset, especially as regards the seduction subplot that swallows up most of its time.
-It's not that it isn't a theoretically serviceable spine for a sexy, breezy 60s heist movie, but leaving aside for the moment that Grand Slam isn't breezy by design (it isn't particularly sexy, either, but it does has its moments), it's just done so lazily: it basically amounts to Jean-Paul stalking shy, demure Mary Ann in increasingly discomfiting ways while drowning her in flowers.
+It's not that it isn't a theoretically serviceable spine for a sexy, breezy 60s heist movie, but leaving aside for the moment that Grand Slam isn't breezy by design (it isn't particularly sexy, either, but it does have its moments), it's just done so lazily: it basically amounts to Jean-Paul stalking shy, demure Mary Ann in increasingly discomfiting ways while drowning her in flowers.
 So many flowers—for a man described as one of the greatest lotharios in the world, his bag of tricks appears to contain precisely just this one move.

 The stalking, meanwhile, is egregious even for a 1967 film—though I did get a laugh, more at the movie than with it, that Jean-Paul's very first gambit involves 1)staging a car accident and 2)negging her with an insult to her glasses and hairdo, which eventually results in Mary Ann ditching her glasses, and, fortunately, avoiding breaking her nose on any walls or shelving.
 (She also gets a more flattering hairdo, and, in fairness, Jean-Paul was right about that.)
 It's not sold very well: Leigh gives it a go with her retiring 40 year old spinster routine, tempted but frightened of her own sexuality and all that, but it's difficult to perceive what's supposed to be fascinating about Hoffmann, who's a little twerpish, and moreso to us because we see the contrast with Jean-Paul's colleagues.
 (There's likewise the question of whether this all makes more sense, or less sense, in light of later revelations—but I choose not to pick at it.)
 And while this is only the focus and not the whole show for that first hour, it's not the only wheel Grand Slam's spinning, and things are not aided much by director Giuliano Montaldo, who reportedly did the film somewhat begrudgingly and in pursuit of money for what appear to be more "serious" projects, nearer and dearer to his heart.